ettoremodina/ettoremodina/README.md

 ## Games
 - Monopoly (wip)
 - Corridor bot (wip): building a bot based on machine learning and Game Theory techniques
+- Sudoku solver: with the constraint of not using tree searching strategies

 ## Quality of life
 - study planner